MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview.md

 User-Defined permission sets and permissions, and functionality around them remain unchanged.
 They are still stored as data in the tenant database:

-- dbo.Tenant Permission
+- Tenant Permission
-- dbo.Tenant Permission Set
+- Tenant Permission Set

 Permission sets and permissions [included with apps in XML format](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-export-permission-sets) will continue to work as before, however we recommend you to start using the AL objects of type PermissionSet and PermissionSetExtension instead.